 Early in the spring is when grape hyacinth in containers really shine.
-Put them in partial to full sun and they’ll produce beautiful, miniscule blossoms that can be cut sparingly for striking, tiny arrangements.
+Put them in partial to full sun and they’ll produce beautiful, minuscule blossoms that can be cut sparingly for striking, tiny arrangements.
 The flowers should last through the spring.

 When summer approaches and the blossoming peters off, don’t stop watering the plant!
 It’s important to let it live out its natural lifespan to collect energy from the sun for next year’s growth.
-About an inch of water per week should keep the foliage healthy until it dies back naturally.
+About an inch (2.5 cm.) of water per week should keep the foliage healthy until it dies back naturally.
 At this point, you can cut it back and wait for your grape hyacinth in a pot to grow afresh in the fall.